7 Things to Do in the New Forest

 Despite the name, the New Forest - a swathe of unspoilt heath and woodland in Hampshire and Wiltshire - is actually quite old.
 William the Conqueror created this royal forest for hunting deer, controversially pulling down dozens of parishes to do so, less than a decade before he commissioned the Domesday Book in 1085.
 These days, though, the wildlife’s in charge, with great efforts made to to protect it.
 So much so that pigs, cattle, donkeys and the wild ponies have the right of way on the roads: and it’s not uncommon to see a pony holding up traffic in the villages.

 The protected area, given National Park status in 2005, is perfect for wildlife spotting, plus walking and cycling among majestic pines, redwoods, oaks and yews.
 There are also castles to explore and restaurants championing foraged food and artisan produce from the local land.
 Where to find them?
-Read on for Plum Guide's expert list of things to do in the New Forest.
+Well that's where we come in, Here at Plum Guide, we've done extensive research to provide you with the ultimate New Forest Bucket list, so read on for our expert suggestions of things to do in the New Forest.

 Take a forest walk (or cycle)